In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 - The turning moment on the crankshaft is more even in a two-stroke engine.
 Due to one working stroke for each revolution of the crankshaft, and so it needs a lighter flywheel in it.

 - For the same power, this engine is more compact, and light and requires less space than a four-stroke engine.
-Thus it is more suited for auto-cycle, motorcycles, and scooters.
+Thus it is more suited for auto-cycles, motorcycles, and scooters.

 - A two-stroke engine is simpler in construction and mechanism.
 There is no valve and valve mechanism in it.
 The ports are easy to design and they are covered and uncovered by the movement of the piston itself.